What Is Coffee? History, Types, and Benefits

 Coffee Growing Regions

-The great thing about coffee is that it’s able to be grown across the world—which means more variety for you.
+The great thing about coffee is that it’s able to be grown across the world in different regions—which means more variety for you.

 Africa